opendocsg/slw-judgments-backfill/2006_SGHC_61/report.md

 10     It is to be observed that the judge referred to the award of $1,660 that the defendant was appealing against rather than the sum the plaintiff had claimed (which was not disclosed in the judgment, and may have exceeded $2,000) in coming to the conclusion that leave to appeal was required.

-11     The second case is a decision of the Court of Appeal in _Augustine v Goh Siam Yong_ [1992] 1 SLR 767.
+11     The second case is a decision of the Court of Appeal in _Augustine v Goh Siam Yong_ <span class="citation">[1992] 1 SLR 767</span>.
 In this case, the plaintiff was awarded damages of $4,780.89 by a deputy registrar of the Subordinate Courts.
 The matter was brought on appeal by the defendant before a district judge in chambers, who reduced the award to $1,177.50.
 The plaintiff sought to appeal to the High Court against the reduction, but the defendant contended that the plaintiff had no right of appeal on

 the ground, _inter alia_ , that leave was required under s 21 of the Act to appeal as the amount in dispute was less than $2,000.
 Chan Sek Keong J ruled in favour of the plaintiff.
 The defendant appealed against that ruling.
 Yong Pung How CJ, in delivering the decision of the Court of Appeal, dismissed the appeal and explained at 771, [12]: